wizard04wsu/Class/README.md

 =====

 - Create sub-classes using a class's `extend()` method
-- Classes inherit methods and properties from their parent
+- Classes inherit methods and properties from their super-class
-- As part of its own initialization, a new instance can be initialized via a parent class's contructor
+- As part of its own initialization, a new instance can be initialized via a super-class's constructor

 =====